What is the Spinnerij?

 A beautiful old room was reclaimed as an event space.
 Regular events hosted by and for community members help stimulate growth.
 Jobs have since been created by both tenants and the building.
 Physical improvement such as sustainable and emissions free paint improve the air quality and reduce the environmental footprint.
 ‘Spinnerij bees’ provide delicious honey to the community.
 650 solar panels on the roof generate enough sustainable energy to provide the building with renewable energy and charge multiple electric cars.

 The community is still growing, with more tenants and opportunities on the way.
 Plans for physical improvements include an additional 650 solar panels and a mobility program for car sharing, a Biomass installation will generate sustainable heat, phase changing and cradle-to-cradle materials for heat release.
-Visit the website or contact us to schedule a visit to learn more.
+Visit the Spinnerij Oosterveld website or contact us to schedule a visit to learn more about this project.